 Problem in Spain?
 Solve it with Solvit!

 How many times have you had an issue with a local, regional or national authority in Spain and didn’t know what to do?
 Well, that’s where Solvit can help.
-Created by the European Union in 2002, and free to use for all EU citizens, so far they have resolved favourably nearly 80% of problems presented.
+Created by the European Union in 2002, it’s free to use for all EU citizens with nearly 80% of problems presented resolved favourably.

 Who Can Use Solvit?

 Any EU citizen (or company) that has to deal with another EU public administrative body, however from 1 Jan 2021 help is no longer available for UK nationals living in the EU.

 Typical problems faced by EU citizens that Solvit can take on are:

 However you can’t use the service in the following cases:

 - Where a court case procedure has already started.